Ambayonyx/pv_dashboard/README.md

 PV Dashboard is a small Streamlit/Python based application to view the performance of my Autarco Photo Voltaic panels.

 ## Streamlit
-Some usefull links to the Streamlit documentation.
+Some useful links to the Streamlit documentation.
 * [Project page](https://streamlit.io/)
 * [Cheat sheet](https://docs.streamlit.io/library/cheatsheet)